feedreader/planet.rb/README.md

 ### Step 2: Generate Planet Posts for Your Static (Jekyll & Friends) Website

-Use planet.rb script to generate the blog posts for your static (jekyll & friends) website.
+Use the planet.rb script to generate the blog posts for your static (jekyll & friends) website.
 Example:

 ```
 $ ruby ./planet.rb